KatjaGlassConsulting/ApprovalBundle/README.md

   - Daily working time Saturday (daily_working_time_saturday)
   - Daily working time Sunday (daily_working_time_sunday)

-It might be that the defaults are initially not automatically taken.
-Then you have to go through the System -> Users -> Select each user -> Settings -> "Save" (to store the defaults).
+These values must then be set for every active user.
+Go to System -> Users -> Select each user -> Settings -> edit daily working time if required -> "Save".
+To see that all users have that these values, you can checkout the overview ("system" -> "user" -> click the "exe" mark "daily working time" to see them all).

-**Remark LockdownBundle**
+### Remark LockdownBundle

 The lockdown bundle also comes along with some custom user fields.
-In case an empty value is not accepted for start of approval timeframe, please enter "0000-01-01 00:00:01".
+An empty value is not accepted for start of approval timeframe, please enter "0000-01-01 00:00:01" for the three lockdockdown fields.
 The same you can enter for the other two time-settings.
+The ApprovalBundle will modify the "Lockdown period end" and the "Lockdown grace period".

 ### Team Setup